9 Basketball Court Surface Color Ideas That Make Courts Look Bigger & Brighter

 6. Classic Green with White Markings

-This combination is still preferred for its traditional athletic appearance, excellent contrast with white lines, and it’s relatively easier maintenance over time
+Classic green is one of the most timeless options for schools, parks, and basketball courts converted from tennis.
+This combination is preferred for its traditional athletic appearance, excellent contrast with white lines, and easy maintenance.

 7. Light Purple & White